 Let’s recap.
-We started off talking about using your Instagram account to publish content that your ideal customer will love.
-Then we talked a bit about encouraging them to click on the link in the profile.
-Lastly, we talked about how an optin page is the perfect way to get your follow to take that “next step” on their way to becoming a customer – by signing up to your email list.
+We started off talking about using your Instagram account to start some social media marketing by publishing content that your ideal customer will love.
+Then, we talked a bit about encouraging them to click on the link in the profile.
+Lastly, we talked about how an optin page is the perfect way to get your followers to take that “next step” on their way to becoming a customer – by signing up to your email list.

-When someone signs up to your list, you can send out “broadcast” emails to your list.
-This is what most businesses do (think: hey, I have a sale on this week, 20% off etc).
+When new leads sign up to your list, you can send out “broadcast” emails to your list.
+This is what most businesses do (think: hey, I have a sale on this week, 20% off, etc).
 Alternatively, you can craft an autoresponder.
 An autoresponder is a set of sequenced, automated messages that go out to your new subscriber.